surajbeston/http-stream-object-detection-yolo/Readme.md

 # Simple Object Detection over YOLO

-Simple Django app where you can detect obects off of http stream.
+Simple Django app where you can detect objects off of http stream.